A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

     ![Grazuul PNG](./NPC-Monsters-Statblocks/grazuul.png)

   - **Encounter Notes:**
-    - Grazuul is underwater when vistors arrive and he uses aquatic ambush to launch his attack
+    - Grazuul is underwater when visitors arrive and he uses aquatic ambush to launch his attack
     - He is likely to have partial cover for most of this encounter.
     - Grazuul also has terrain advantage which adds to the challenge level of this encounter (included in XP reward)